You would like to adopt a rescue dog, what next?

 Rescuing a dog is a commitment, for the lifetime of the dog, this can be a 20-year commitment.
 Owning a dog means having the time and resources to care for them, to meet their needs with physical exercise and mental stimulation through play and training.

-We will always seek as much information as we can from the shelter, and in turn, relay this to you.
-This includes any background information they are aware of, medical history known to the shelter, age (likely approximate and determined by a vet), size and temperament.
-It is important to remember that observations made by the shelter are done so in a shelter environment, many of the dogs in their care may not have lived in a home before.
+We will always seek as much information as we can from the current owner of the dog, and in turn, relay this to you.
+This includes any background information they are aware of, known medical history, age (likely approximate and determined by a vet), size and temperament.

 4